nhoffman/barcodecop/README.rst

 			  at least PERCENT of the total [90.0]
     --invert              include only sequences *not* matching the most common barcode
+    --qual-filter         filter reads based on minimum index quality -p MIN_QUAL, --min-qual MIN_QUAL
+                          minimum mean quality of index in order to be kept [26] --qual-offset QUAL_OFFSET
+                          offset value for the quality score of each position [33]
     -c, --show-counts     tabulate barcode counts and exit -q, --quiet           minimize messages to stderr
     -V, --version         Print the version number and exit